• Resources Home

 • Remove announcements when copying a Canvas site

-• Recommended Course-level Settings
+• Course-level Settings

 • Modify Your Course Menu